Trevejo/api-calculator/README.md

 # api-calculator
-A simple calculator made for learning APIs
+api-calculator is a calculator made with Python using APIs.
+It calculates simple mathematical expressions.

+# Status
+Under development